tasmimtamanna/Restful-Booker-API-Performance-Testing-with-JMeter/README.md

 6. Partial Update Booking

-Here I update only some information of the booking instead of updating everything.
+Here, I update only some information of the booking instead of updating everything.

 7. Delete Booking